TritonDataCenter/manta/docs/operator-guide.md

 ## Services, instances, and agents

-Just like with SDC, components are divided into services, instances, and agents.
+Just like with Triton, components are divided into services, instances, and agents.
 Services and instances are SAPI concepts.

 A **service** is a group of **instances** of the same kind.
 For example, "jobsupervisor" is a service, and there may be multiple jobsupervisor zones.